 While clear aligners have been in mainstream use since the 1990s, the concept of this orthodontic treatment has been around since the beginning of the 20th century.
-Here, we offer a brief historical overview of clear aligners and explain how they became one of the most popular orthodontic options available today.
+Here, we offer a brief historical overview of clear aligner therapy and explain how it became one of the most popular orthodontic options available today.

 1925: Remensnyder’s “Flex-O-Tite” Device

 In the mid-1920s, Dr. Orrin Remensnyder created the “Flex-O-Tite” gum massager to treat periodontal disease.
 Much to his surprise, he discovered a side effect of the device in which some patients’ teeth moved marginally after wearing it.

 A couple decades later, Dr. H.D.
 Kesling invented a device fabricated from elastic vulcanite plastic, called the “tooth positioner”, or the “Psitioner”.
 This appliance was worn following orthodontic treatment as well as brackets or other fixed devices.